hneels/time-off-tracker/README.md

 Additionally, the application has a SUCCESS function to alert users when an employee has been successfully added or updated, and an ERROR funtion to alert users when information was entered incorectly and the database could not be updated (such as an incomplete form, or trying to add an employee whose name is already in the database).

 ---
-This was my final project for Harvard's [CS50](https://cs50.harvard.edu/x/2020/) (the first of two courses I took for the Computer Science for Web Programming certificate).
+This was my solo final project for Harvard's [CS50](https://cs50.harvard.edu/x/2020/) (the first of two courses I took for the Computer Science for Web Programming certificate).